silverstone-louis/Neurosity_Universal_Steam_Controller/README.md

 The model I am providing/using is an XGBOOST model trained on the data provided in the following (https://github.com/neurosity/sw-kinesis-ai).
 Training and retraining scripts are available here (http://placeholder.com-volunteer-project).

 I'm including the generalized model as part of this project.
-Perhaps through retraining, you can improve on my results. extract kinesis_model_and_pkl_to_unzip.zip in the project working directory.
+Perhaps through retraining, you can improve on my results.

 The script creates a virtual Xbox 360 controller that should be automatically recognized by steam.
 Just map the controls in the game to script.
 Mapping 'push' to 'fireball' in Oblivion remastered and 'left_arm' to 'left mouse button' is a quick way to add thought commands to a AAA game.